Katsina (city): History

 Surrounded by city wall 21 km in length, Katsina is believed to have been founded circa 1100.
 In pre-Islamic times, Katsina's semi-divine ruler was known as the Sarki, who faced a summary death-sentence if found to be ruling incompetently.
 From the 17th to the 18th century, Katsina was the commercial heart of Hausaland and became the largest of the seven Hausa city-states.
 Katsina was conquered by the Fulani during the Fulani War in 1807.
 In 1903, the Emir, Abubakar dan Ibrahim, accepted British rule, which continued until Nigerian independence from Britain in 1960.

-During sub-Saharan trade, the city of Katsina was known to be one of the most vibrant and strong commercial centres, and was believed to be the strongest with the Hausa kingdoms in terms of commerce, trade and craft.
-The German explorer Friedrich Hornemann reached Katsina, the first Westerner to do so, at the beginning of the 19th century.

 The city's history of western-style education dates back to the early 1950s, when the first middle school in northern Nigeria was established (Katsina Teachers College).
 There are now several institutions of higher learning, including two universities: Umaru Musa Yar'adua University and the private Alqalam University, a polytechnic Hassan Usman Katsina Polytechnic and a Federal College of Education, Katsina.
 The city of Katsina is also home to an 18th-century mosque featuring the Gobarau Minaret, a 50 ft tower made from mud and palm branches.

-2020 Boko Haram incident

-In December, 2020, over 300 schoolboys were kidnapped from their boarding school in Katsina.
-344 of the boys were returned safely within a week.
-Boko Haram took credit for the incident, but local officials expressed skepticism about the claim, noting that Boko Haram had not been previously active in the region.